semaphoreci/papers/papers/a-complete-guide-to-making-your-slow-tests-fast-more.md

 \newpage

-# Download the full guide for free
+# Download the full guide

 We hope you have enjoyed this small sample of the guide.